 Blackpool Museum was originally going to be in the Grade II* listed Horseshoe Theatre in the Winter Gardens.
 There’s more information about the first stages of the project and how it’s evolved further down on this page.

 In July 2017 it was decided that the costs to develop the new Blackpool Museum there were too large.
-There was an £8m gap in the amount of capital funding available, so Blackpool Council wisely decided not to proceed with the plans for a £26m museum in the Winter Gardens.
+With an £8m gap in the funding, Blackpool Council wisely decided not to proceed with the £26m plans.